70S AND 80S SCHOOL Life

 by Mark Nobes, chief editor

 We all like to look back at the days we spent at primary and secondary school from time to time, although some of the memories would be better erased from of our brains forever!

-On this page I will ramble on about any memory that suddenly pops up in my head, and knowing that we all had very different experiences with school life, I hope that you will be able to relate to a few of them, at least.
+On this page, I will ramble on about any memory from the 70s and 80s school life that suddenly pops up in my head, and knowing that we all had very different experiences, I hope that you will be able to relate to a few of them, at least.

-There are so many memories of teachers lurking in my brain that I'm finding it hard to know where to start.
-To get the ball rolling I am now thinking back to my time at my local comprehensive school.
+There are so many memories of teachers lurking in my brain (good and bad!) that I'm finding it hard to know where to start.
+To get the ball rolling, I am now thinking back to my time at my local comprehensive school.

-The first image that has popped up is one of the trendy and green, vegetarian French teacher who wore shoulder-length hair which rested on his dark green velvet jacket.
-He also drove an eco-friendly Citroen 2CV, and was one of many "new wave" younger teachers who were offering a new style of teaching.
-At every given opportunity, he would slot in sentences about about buddhism, John Lennon and Jean Michel Jarre during our French lesson.
+The first image that has popped up is one of the trendy, liberal vegetarian French teacher who wore shoulder-length hair which rested on his dark green velvet jacket.
+He also drove an eco-friendly Citroen 2CV and was one of many "new wave" younger teachers who were offering a new style of teaching.
+At every given opportunity, he would slot in sentences about buddhism, John Lennon and Jean Michel Jarre during our French lesson.
 His lessons were certainly unique, and he would also reward us with sweets for being good after each lesson.
-On one occasion we even played Boules in the playing fields.
+On one occasion, we even played Boules in the playing fields.

 The older teachers were reluctant to use the newer teaching methods which were making their presence felt during the 80s.
 They refused to move out of the 70s, brylcreeming their hair and wearing 70s style sideburns and large-collared shirts.
 They would also call you by your surname in a patronising manor.